TigerW551/courseraMachineLearning/README.md

 This repository is created for the Coursera course: Practical Machine Learning.
+It contains the R markdown file describing the details of the model building process with necessary R code.
+The resulted output is in the html file.